IBM/cp4ba-rapid-deployment/cp4ba-21-0-2/05installCP4BA.md

 2. Extract the content of `ibm-cp-automation-3.1.0.tar` into the same temporary directory, e.g., `/temp`

-3. Extract the content of archive `/temp/ibm-cp-automation/inventory/cp4aOperatorSdk/files/deploy/crs/cert-k8s-21.0.2.tar` into the same temporary directory, e.g., `/temp`

-4. Extract the content of archive `/temp/cert-k8s-21.0.2` into directory `/cp4ba`
+3. Extract the content of archive `/temp/ibm-cp-automation/inventory/cp4aOperatorSdk/files/deploy/crs/cert-k8s-21.0.2.tar` into directory `/cp4ba`

-5. If you are deploying on a ROKS cluster, copy the modified storage class definitions so that CP4BA Operator is using them (in this version of the storage classes the reclaimPolicy got changed to Delete and the name got adapted, because Delete is usually the better reclaimPolicy for ROKS and Demo environments)
+4. If you are deploying on a ROKS cluster, copy the modified storage class definitions so that CP4BA Operator is using them (in this version of the storage classes the reclaimPolicy got changed to Delete and the name got adapted, because Delete is usually the better reclaimPolicy for ROKS and Demo environments)

    ```
    cp /cp4ba/cp4ba-rapid-deployment/cp4ba-21-0-2/<your-cluster-name>/deployment-db2-cp4ba/cp4a-*-storage-class.yaml /cp4ba/cert-kubernetes/descriptors/